-Generally speaking, in determining the custodial arrangement of a child, the Courts will seek to make a decision that promotes the best interests of a child.
-To this end, the Court will try to decide which arrangement best promotes and advances the educational, physical, emotional, and spiritual development and well-being of the child.
+When determining the custodial arrangement of a child, the courts will generally seek a decision that promotes the best interests of a child.
+To this end, the court will try to decide which arrangement best promotes and advances the educational, physical, emotional, and spiritual development and well-being of the child.

-Typically speaking, it is also important to note that the gender of the parties does not (and should not) have any effect on the outcome of your custody case.
-That is, a mother is not necessarily more likely to have primary custody of a child simply because she is the mother.
-Again, if it is determined that the child’s best interests are better served by living with the father on a more primary basis, then the father will be given more time with the child.
+It is also important to note that the gender of the parties does not (and should not) have any effect on the outcome of your custody case.
+A mother is no more likely to have primary custody of a child than the father.
+If it is determined that the child’s best interests are better served by living with the father on a more primary basis, then the father will be given more time with the child.

 Determining a Child’s Best Interests

-More specifically, when determining a custodial arrangement that promotes the child’s best interests, some relevant considerations include:
+When determining a custodial arrangement that promotes the child’s best interests, the court will consider some relevant factors.